The $f$-Divergence Reinforcement Learning Framework: Divergence Reinforcement Learning

-where $Q^\pi(s,a)$ are the $Q$ function of learning policy $\pi$.
-According to the Theorem \ref{theorem:3}, under the learning policy $\pi$, $\mathbb{E}_{\pi}[R(s,a)] = r(s,a) + \gamma \mathbb{E}_{\pi}[Q^{\pi}(s',a')]$. \end{theorem} For the proof of Theorem \ref{theorem:4}, please refer to Appendix D. We note that the form of policy improvement in FRL is analogous to the policy gradient in conventional RL algorithms \cite{a2c,ppo,sac}.
-The optimization for the inner min over $Q^\pi$, we have \begin{theorem} (Policy Evaluation in FRL) When the outer optimization object is fixed, the object function of policy evaluation is,
+where $Q^\pi(s,a)$ and $Q^{\tilde{\pi}}(s,a)$ are the $Q$ function of learning policy $\pi$ and sampling policy $\tilde{\pi}$ respectively. \end{theorem} For the proof of Theorem \ref{theorem:4}, please refer to Appendix D. The optimization for the inner max over $Q^\pi$, can be viewed as the process of policy evaluation, and we have the following theorem.